 Applicants will be assigned to one of the eight FLC groups based on their preference.
 An experienced mentor will be assigned to guide each FLC group.

 - Produce scholarly products such as: peer-reviewed journal articles, MedEd Portal submissions, and/or conference presentations

 - Network formally and informally with other IU School of Medicine faculty interested in educational scholarship

-- Create a support network of faculty interested in conducting education scholarship
+- Create a support network of faculty interested in conducting educational scholarship

-- Find other faculty interested in conducting research on specific educational topics
+- Collaborate with other faculty interested in conducting research on these specific research topics

 - Learn more about available institutional resources to conduct educational scholarship